 Funded by property assessments within the service area and a portion of the Basic 1% Property Tax Allocation, the CSA's annual revenue was approximately \$295,100 for Alamo and \$1,381,550 for Blackhawk in 2022-23.
-CSA P-2, Zone B collects a portion of the Basic 1% Property Tax Allocation from Zone B properties (currently 0.47878% on average for Tax Rate Area (TRA) 66015 and 0.48645% on average for TRA 66009).
-Zone B residential properties are also assessed \$18 annually and commercial properties assed \$54 annually.
+CSA P-2, Zone B collects a portion of the Basic 1% Property Tax Allocation from Zone B properties (currently 0.48% for Tax Rate Area (TRA) 66015 and TRA 66009, allocation grows by 2% every year plus reassessments of sold homes)78.
+Zone B residential properties are also assessed \$67 annually (not indexed for inflation) and commercial properties assessed \$200 annually due to a parcel tax increase passed in May 2021.
 These revenues (property taxes and property assessments) are utilized to provide enhanced law enforcement services to Zone B properties.

 The budget for Zone A and Zone B in the following tables indicates that the annual budgets adopted by the BOS for the CSA routinely allocates several thousand dollars more than what is used by the CSA in its actual budget.
-There could be a number of reasons for this including delayed projects due to bidding, CEQA, permitting, grants funds, limited staff to complete budgeted projects, etc.
+There could be a number of reasons for this including delayed projects due to revenue fluctuations, grants funds, limited staff to complete budgeted projects, etc. For instance, there are reported revenue fluctuations from FY 20-21 to FY 21-22.
+The primary reason for the larger than budgeted tax revenue is the Auditor's Office journaled \$252,610 for the FY 21-22 initial secured tax apportionment - Levies and GO Bonds for P2.